 Members of the CUSJ are very concerned about human-caused climate change through the burning of fossil fuels.
 At the same time, we are very concerned that many of our energy sources damage the environment and endanger human, animal, and plant health.

-The Board of CUSJ believes we must do our best to work towards a world based on smaller, local renewable energy projects.
-We also recognize the difficulty in achieving that goal in the current global climate.
+The CUSJ Board believes that we must work towards a world based on smaller, local renewable energy projects.

 Carbon Tracker highlights that Financial Institutions are beginning to worry about wasted capital and stranded assets as Big Oil and Gas companies continue to explore and develop new reserves when we already have more known reserves than we can afford to burn and still stay within 2 (or 3) degrees average temperature rise.

-Office of the Auditor General: Commissioner’s on Environment and Sustainable Development 2012.
+Office of the Auditor General: Commissioner’s Report on Environment and Sustainable Development.
 Report gives an overview of government policies in oil and gas and nuclear including subsidies, policy direction, issues of financial liability and preparedness in the event of oil spills and other disasters, and roles and responsibilities of different levels of government and the private sector.

 Check out this video by the Jon Cooksey and the North Shore Unitarians How To Boil A Frog